img 6024

 Come with me this time as I repair a Sansui AU-317 integrated amplifier and discuss problems associated with the wrong approach to caring for old beauties like this.

 I’ve just repaired this lovely Sansui AU-317, a classic integrated amplifier from the late ’70s that we will chat more about as we go.
-This case presents a worthwhile learning opportunity too and provides pause for owners of such equipment to carefully choose who they entrust it with.
+This case presents a useful learning opportunity and provides pause for owners of such equipment to carefully evaluate who they entrust it with.

-By the way, whilst I’ve not been writing so many articles, I’ve been busy updating the FAQs and the Hall of Shame, in particular case #16, featuring one of the worst-made hi-fi products I’ve seen in a while, and a business owner who threatened me with legal action for making people aware of it.
+By the way, I’ve been busy updating the FAQs and the Hall of Shame, in particular case #16, featuring one of the worst-made hi-fi products I’ve seen in a while, and a business owner who threatened me with legal action for making people aware of it.
 But I digress… Time to geek out a little bit at one of the best budget amplifiers ever made.
 Let’s go 😉

 For more about this story and a nice little video summary that has gone viral, by my YouTube channel standards at least, check this out: